payu-india/CMS-Chatbot/docs/WEB Integration/prebuilt-checkout-payu-hosted/integration-steps-for-payu-hosted-checkout/integrate-with-payu-hosted-checkout.md

 > 📘 Tip
 >
 > When the customer is redirected to the PayU payment page, you can enforce certain payment modes or drop categories.
-For more information on customizing the payment codes and categories, refer to Enforce refer to <a href="enforce-pay-method-or-remove-category" target="_blank"> Enforce Pay Method or Remove Category</a> .
+For more information on customizing the payment codes and categories, refer to Enforce refer to  [Enforce Pay Method or Remove Category](doc:enforce-pay-method-or-remove-category).

 ### Post request syntax & composition